MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ---
-title: How to enable Microsoft Authenticator passkey sign in for Entra ID
+title: How to enable Microsoft Authenticator passkey sign in for Entra ID (preview)
 description: Learn about how to enable Microsoft Authenticator passkey sign in for Entra ID

 ms.service: entra-id